CoLLEGe: Concept Embedding Generation for Large Language Models: CoLLEGe: Concept Learning with Language Embedding Generation

 Framing this as a few-shot learning problem, we use a set of $K$ \textit{support sequences} $\{\bm{s}_1, ..., \bm{s}_{K}\}$, containing a new token, \verb|<nonce>| to produce a useful embedding for this new token.
 The new embedding can then be used to augment the knowledge of a frozen autoregressive language model.
 During training, we encourage the LM to use the new embedding to correctly generate a query sequence $\bm{q}$.

-\paragraph{Concept Embedding Generation:} To do this, the new token is replaced with a \verb|<mask>| token in each support sequence, and each is embedded with a frozen masked language model (MLM) used for feature extraction.
+\paragraph{Concept Embedding Generation:} To perform this generation, the new token in each support sequence is replaced with a \verb|<mask>| token, and each is embedded with a frozen masked language model (MLM) used for feature extraction.
 The contextual embeddings for each sequence are then passed through an additional Transformer self-attention layer to process the contextual embeddings for each sequence to obtain $\{\bm{h}_{i,t}\}$.
-These are then aggregated using mean pooling, producing $k$ sequence embeddings $\{\bm{e}_{1}, ..., \bm{e}_{k}\}$:

-where $n_i$ is the length of each sequence.
-The sequence embeddings are aggregated once more using mean pooling, producing a single output embedding $\bm{e}_{\text{new}}$:

-\looseness=-10000 Mean pooling can also facilitate incremental consolidation of new concepts without having to store past examples.
-To integrate the embedding with a frozen autoregressive LM, we apply two distinct linear layers to produce an input and output embedding for the new token $\bm{e}_{\text{in}}$ and $ \bm{e}_{\text{out}}$:

-The autoregressive LM's input and output token embedding matrices are then expanded with these generated embeddings, and used to model the query sequence.
+These are then aggregated using mean pooling, producing $k$ sequence embeddings $\{\bm{e}_{1}, ..., \bm{e}_{k}\}$: $ \bm{e}_{i} = \frac{1}{n_i} \sum_{t=1}^{n_i} \bm{h}_{i,t}, $ where $n_i$ is the length of each sequence.
+The sequence embeddings are aggregated once more using mean pooling, producing a single output embedding $\bm{e}_{\text{new}}$: $ \bm{e}_{\text{new}} = \frac{1}{K} \sum_{i=1}^K \bm{e}_i. $ Mean pooling can also facilitate incremental consolidation of new concepts without having to store past examples.
+To integrate the embedding with a frozen autoregressive LM, we apply two distinct linear layers to produce an input and output embedding for the new token $\bm{e}_{\text{in}}$ and $ \bm{e}_{\text{out}}$: $ [\bm{e}_{\text{in}}, \bm{e}_{\text{out}}] = \mathrm{Linear}(\bm{e}_{\text{new}}). $ The autoregressive LM's input and output token embedding matrices are then expanded with these generated embeddings, and used to model the query sequence.